foursquare/shapefile-geo/README.md

-# Shapefile Simplifier#
+# Shapefile Geo#

-Shapefile-Simplfier is a set of utilities to reduce the size of a Shapefile and quickly access an in-memory representation of it with respect to an property of interest.
+Shapefile-Geo is a set of utilities to reduce the size of a Shapefile and quickly access an in-memory representation of it with respect to an property of interest.

 At Foursquare, we use it to quickly retrieve the timezone of a latitude and longitude: timezone reverse geocoding.
 A version of this utility is also a component in the Foursquare [twofishes](ttps://github.com/foursquare/twofishes) geocoder.